samgriesemer/panja/README.md

 # Introduction
 Panja is a simple, extendable file conversion pipeline builder written in Python.
-The name "panja" comes from the two primary tools used for file conversion and templating: [Pan]doc and Jin[ja], respectively.
+The name "panja" comes from the two primary tools used for file conversion and templating: [Pan]doc and Jin[ja].
 At its core, the goal of the library is to make it easy to piece together custom pipelines for for processing and converting files.
 One of the simplest examples of this is a basic static site renderer, taking Jinja template theme files and rendering a collection of pages (along with other static files).